A German Immigrant Girl Shares Her Adventure

 The view from this window was exceedingly fine.
 Far off in the distance was a line of hills lifting their gray outlines against the bright blue sky.
 Nearer at hand, on one side, lay the city spread out like a beautiful panorama, while on the other rolled the deep blue waters of the bay.

-As I glanced over this lovely scene, I began to think of Constance and to wonder if she would come on that day as usual. " What a splendid day for a sail on the bar," r thought, as the fresh Spring air, laden with the perfume of a thousand bursting leaves and buds, floated in at the open window.
+As I glanced over this lovely scene, I began to think of Constance and to wonder if she would come on that day as usual. " What a splendid day for a sail on the bar," r thought as the fresh Spring air, laden with the perfume of a thousand bursting leaves and buds, floated in at the open window.

 It was now getting late, and I had begun to fear that something had occurred to prevent her from coming when I heard the sound of footsteps in the bail.

 Constance and I were so intimately acquainted, and he so intelligent and agreeable, that it was not long before we were conversing almost as freely as though we had been taught for months.
-Before the dinner hour arrived, I had mentally decided that he was the most interesting person I had ever met.
+Before the dinner hour, I had mentally decided that he was the most interesting person I had ever met.
 After an early dinner, we went out for a sail upon the bay.

 The wind favored us, and we had a delightful ride.
 Next, we enjoyed a stroll around our grounds, visiting one spot after another where one could have a more varied and extensive view of the surrounding scenery.

 When the time arrived for Constance and her brother to return, my father invited him to call again—for he was to spend a few days in the city on business—and I observed that he looked well pleased with the invitation and promised to accept it.
 In a few days, he called again.
-Then followed other calls and still others.
+He then followed other calls and still others.

 I will attempt no description of these delightful days—the brightest I ever knew.
 Let it suffice to say that I had promised to become his bride in the coming Autumn when we parted.

-Chapter III : Joys And Sorrows
+Chapter III: Joys And Sorrows

-"One's wedding day," said my father to me one day just previous to my marriage, "should be the happiest of their life," and accordingly nothing was left undone that his purse could afford to make mine brilliant and delightful:
+"One's wedding day," said my father to me one day just previous to my marriage, "should be the happiest of their life," and accordingly, nothing was left undone that his purse could afford to make mine brilliant and delightful:

 When at home, I seldom had my patience taxed or needed to bend my will to another, and now, when my husband seemed to me to be unreasonable, I would sometimes lose my patience.